reydelleon/civicdata.github.io/_posts/2015-03-04-gis-open-data-american-printing-house-open-street-map.md

 *"I'm amazed!
 I was testing on a bus around the time the CDA added the data north of Brownsboro Rd, and when it showed up, I thought I was running the wrong build of our app.
 Should have checked my email before trying to confirm I was running the right build!"* - Rob at APH

+We also had some massive help from an expert OSM editor named [Sam Wallingford](http://www.openstreetmap.org/user/Omnific), an engineering student at UVa.
+He started work in April and over the next month completed [more areas](https://docs.google.com/spreadsheets/d/1Hvd-Ix42pkISHrbU6zZ0Be-PvggtBFa9VvNDHWvyhF0/edit#gid=0) than everyone else combined.
+Thanks so much Sam!

+The CDA is looking at helping other brigades import their data, and may run a workshop at the National Conference this year.
+We are also prepping other city data to load, including parks and natural areas, streams, alleys, cemeteries, parking, and historic markers.
+We will continue to push the city to release more data to load, like traffic signs, traffic signals, 1-foot contours, parcels, and impervious surfaces.

 **CDA Work Before the Event**

 The core CDA put in about 140 volunteer hours to prep for the project and event.
 Here's what we did.
+If your brigade were to do it, it would likely take 40 hours of prep with our guidance (please contact us for help!).

 1. Identify the need from APH during our December meetup.
 2. Work with LOJIC and Metro Louisville to add an appropriate open data license to [portal](http://portal.louisvilleky.gov/content/terms-use-accessibility-data-policy) and [FTP](ftp://ftp.lojic.org/pub/federal/) site.